-I was paying more attention to the scenery than to my speedometer that afternoon and my speed had crept up to 65 in a 55-mph zone.
+I was paying more attention to the scenery than to my speedometer that afternoon and my speed had crept up to 65 in a 55-mph

-two-lane highway and take off after me.
+on the two-lane highway and take off after me.
 "I'm busted," was all I could think of.

 The driver who was riding my bumper must've been pretty dense, though, because instead of slowing down and backing

 off and avoiding a ticket, he stayed right on my bumper.
 A minute later, the cop had caught up to both of us

 and instead of pulling me over, he pulled over the guy behind me.
 I was saved by a stupid driver.